Asabeneh/10-days-of-git-and-github/readme.md

 Asabeneh@DESKTOP-KGC1AKC MINGW64 ~/Desktop/10-days-of-code$ ls
 ```

-No files or directories were found in the 10-days-of-code folder because we didn't create yet.
+No files or directories were found in the 10-days-of-code folder because we didn't create them yet.
 Let's create some directories

 ```sh
 Asabeneh@DESKTOP-KGC1AKC MINGW64 ~/Desktop/10-days-of-code$ mkdir day-1
 ```

-Now let's check if there is some files or directories in the 10-days-of-code folder.
+Now let's check if there are some files or directories in the 10-days-of-code folder.

 ```sh
 Asabeneh@DESKTOP-KGC1AKC MINGW64 ~/Desktop/10-days-of-code$ ls
 day-1
 ```

-Now, you see day-1 folder that you created.
+Now, you see a day-1 folder that you created.

 Now let's create multiple folders at one and use _ls_ to see all the directories we have in the 10-days-of-code folder.